NIH Issues Advisory On Prevention Of Dengue Fever - UrduPoint

 NIH Issues Advisory On Prevention Of Dengue Fever

-According to NIH, the objective of the advisory was to sensitize human and animal health care authorities to further strengthen and improve the level of preparedness in prevention and control of the disease.
+According to NIH, the objective of the advisory is to sensitize human and animal health care authorities to further strengthen and improve the level of preparedness in prevention and control of the disease.

+As per advisory, dengue is a viral disease transmitted by mosquitoes of the genus Aedes (Aedes aegypti and Aedes albopictus).

 Despite patchy surveillance, a total of 53,498 cases with 95 deaths due to dengue fever were reported during 2019 while 6,016 cases were reported during 2020, and 3,795 cases were reported up to September 2021.